A guide to Copenhagen in winter

 There is a ridiculous amount to entertain you in Copenhagen should you seek it, but equally, it also accommodates for a chilled getaway.

 In my opinion, Copenhagen draws many a similarity to Amsterdam.
 An abundance of waffle shops, bikes and canals, incredibly stunning architecture, the cutest of houses and Copenhagen even hosts Freetown Christiana – an independent district where cannabis is freely traded.

 Like Amsterdam there are canals running through Copenhagen.
 When first arriving, a canal tour is a great way to get your bearings and eye up spots to explore during your stay.
 There is something so serene about the presence of water in a city and these canal tours allows you to see Copenhagen from a unique perspective.
 See the variety of tours on offer here.

 The place you’ve seen on all the postcards and the image you most like already associate Copenhagen with.
 You’d be lying if you said you didn’t want to take a photo – so make sure you check it off early in your visit.

 There are plenty of eateries around Nyhavn both along the canal and down the streets pouring off it.

 We headed to Nyhavn on two occasions during our stay in Copenhagen for food.
-The first occasion took us to a Bagel place where the girls grabbed a Rye bagel and filled it with their choices of protein, veg and salad, whilst I opted for Wok On (opposite) where i had a vegetable and chicken stir fry in a Peanut sauce.
+The first occasion took us to a Bagel place where the girls grabbed a Rye bagel and filled it with their choices of protein, veg and salad (around £6 each, 60 DKK).

 This iconic danish sculpture is now over 100 years old and was a piece of art commissioned by Carl Jacobsen and created by Edvard Erikson in 1909 after Carl fell in love with the mermaid character in a ballet performance of Hans Christian Andersons fairytale – The Little Mermaid.

 [Strøget] This 1km stretch of car free, pedestrian friendly street boasts a wealth of well known shops from budget friendly stores to luxury shopping experiences.
 Here you will be able to pick up souvenirs, grab a coffee or listen to talented street entertainers.
 Barisso Coffee serves a great cappuccino.
 If you are here and hungry, there are a few eateries on the main strip but you will need to dive off the main stretch to gain a decent selection.

 When I asked you guys for recommendations in Copenhagen, 90% of you included a trip to Tivoli Gardens in your response & rightly so.

 Tivoli Gardens is the Winter Wonderland of Copenhagen & the ultimate provider of festive vibes.
 This popular amusement park is located in the heart of the City Centre (near central station).

 Here you can have a go on Tivoli’s oldest and most popular ride – the wooden rollercoaster, one of only 7 rollercoasters in the world that has a brakeman on every train, alongside many other rides.

 If ferris wheels and rollercoasters aren’t your thing, you can instead nestle between the exotic gardens for something to eat in one of the restaurants, wander around the shops or, my favourite option, grab a glass of gløgg (mulled wine).
 This is particularly good in mid winter when it’s quite chilly!

-Built in the early 17th Century and located in King’s Garden this Royal Hermitage hosts the crown jewels and sits in the most beautiful of settings.
+Built in the early 17th Century and located in King’s Garden, this Royal Hermitage hosts the crown jewels and sits in the most beautiful of settings.
 The perfect spot for a run, for a wander, to satisfy the historian in you or to combine with a visit to the Botanical Gardens nearby.

 [Nørrebro] Often described as vibrant and youthful, this district of Copenhagen reminded me a lot of Shoreditch in London.
-Sophisticated coffee shops, a quirky dress sense, walls filled with Graffiti (heart of the artistic individual) and shopped filled with vintage wear.
+Sophisticated coffee shops, a quirky dress sense, walls filled with Graffiti (heart of the artistic individual) and shops filled with vintage wear.

 The only street we had time to explore here was Jægersborggade.
-Here we nipped straight out of the sharp -5deg air into The Coffee Collective and snuggled up with a coffee and a danish sweet pastry.
+Here we nipped straight out of the sharp -5 C air into The Coffee Collective and snuggled up with a coffee and a danish sweet pastry.
 You can read more about the Norrebro district and what it has to offer here.

 This award winning restaurant serves only the best burgers (110 DKK average for a burger and chips).
 They have a few locations in Copenhagen and I can definitely vouch for a visit here.
 See the website and menus here.

 Bikes have their own bike lanes here in Copenhagen and you can rent a bike for just 60 DKK a day.

-A good enough reason to come back!
+A good enough reason to come back, though!

-Explore Freetown Christiana
+11. Explore Freetown Christiana

 Consisting of art galleries, workshops, homemade houses, organic eateries and gorgeous nature, it’s most certainly a unique place to visit.

-View from Christiansborg Palace Tower
+12. Enjoy the view from Christiansborg Palace Tower

 Sitting at 106 metres the Christiansborg Palace Tower is the highest tower in Copenhagen and boast gorgeous views over the whole city.

 Unfortunately access to the Tower was closed during my stay in Copenhagen but should you seek gorgeous city views like me – definitely go!
 And take a picture for me! 🙂 If you want to further your experience you can dine at the Tower’s restaurant – see more here.

 Copenhagen boasts a variety of markets, some of which are just open in the Summer, understandably, as they are located outside.
 Don’t fear though – there are still some options during your winter visit to Copenhagen.
 View the full range of markets in Copenhagen here.

 Because there is nothing better after a cold day exploring than snuggling up inside with a gorgeous view and tucking into some good grub.